The beginning of a short course on setting up a webserver on a Raspberry Pi.

 There are three main steps to setting up the RPi3:

-- Setup the webserver software, Apache, PHP and SQLite
+- On the RPi3, setup the webserver software, Apache, PHP and SQLite

 - Fine tune specific aspects for greater efficiency, easier debugging etc